Oudai-Gadhi/pam_project/README.md

 | :--- | :--- |
 | `pam_users` | Submit access requests, click Connect on approved ones |
 | `approvers` | Review pending requests, approve or reject with a comment |

+End-to-end:

+1. Sign in as `pam_users` → submit a request (target IP, Linux user, justification, duration)
+2. Sign in as a **different** `approvers` user → approve or reject with a comment
+3. Return to the requester → click **Connect**
+4. Guacamole opens a terminal on the target
 </details>

 ---